rj45/digilogic/README.md

 *Note: linux is currently untested.
 I do have a linux box, so this will be fixed eventually.*

 You will need FreeType, cmake and build essentials installed.
-You may also need dev libraries for X11 or Wayland.
-Wayland is the default, but X11 is also possible with `-DUSE_X11=1` on the cmake line below.
+You may also need dev libraries for X1.

+X11 is the default, but Wayland is also possible with `-DUSE_WAYLAND=1` on the cmake line below.
+Note that Wayland support is experimental.

 ```sh
 git clone --recurse-submodules https://github.com/rj45/digilogic.git